 In particular, vulnerability to storm surge flooding is not just a beachfront problem.
 The risk of storm surge flooding can extend many miles inland from the immediate coastline.
-Map 2-24 through Map 2-28 show the increased risk of storm surge flooding as a tropical cyclone increases in intensity from a Category 1 to Category 5 hurricane.
+Map 2-20 shows the increased risk of storm surge flooding from a Category 5 hurricane.